Student Spotlight: Peggy Moran

 In 2008, her youngest daughter nearly died from a serious health condition.
 It changed Moran’s perspective, and on a whim she stopped by College of DuPage to find out about completing the GED.

 "I looked upon my education as a lack of a personal best,” she said.
 “I had unfinished business to address.”

 Moran completed her GED with high honors and immediately signed up classes at COD.
 For four straight semesters, she has enrolled as a full-time student and earned straight A’s.
 She then received the Jack Kent Cooke Foundation Undergraduate Transfer Scholarship, the largest private scholarship for two-year and community college transfer students in the country.
 JKCF annually awards scholarships of up to $30,000 to deserving students to cover a significant share of their educational expenses, including tuition, room and board, books, and fees for the final two or three years necessary for them to obtain a bachelor’s degree.

 Moran was one of only 40 students selected in 2010 nationwide to receive the scholarship and was the fourth COD recipient in the school’s history.

 In his recommendation letter for the scholarship, Michael Dietz, Associate Professor of Anthropology at COD, praised Moran’s intelligence and motivation.

 “She is diligent in her preparation and constantly attempts to critically evaluate the material presented in class and to apply it to the larger field of anthropology and to her work in animal training,” he wrote.
 “She is the type of student that professors love to have in class.”

-She is grateful to College of DuPage for preparing her for her educational success.
+Moran is grateful to College of DuPage for preparing her for her success.